 The creation of Canada’s National Arts Centre was part of the explosion of pride and optimism that led to the celebration of Canada’s 100th birthday in 1967.
 Unfortunately, the NAC’s construction fell behind schedule.
 It did not open until June 2, 1969, two years after the celebratory year.
 It was the culmination of the aspirations of Canada’s leading artistic figures of the time.
 Many, such as Ludmilla Chiareff, Celia Franca, Jean Gascon, Louis Applebaum, Nicolas Goldschmidt, John Hirsch and Herman Geiger Torel, were the founders of our leading artistic companies and festivals and they worked collegially as advisors for both the physical design and future purpose of the NAC.
 Despite their differing interests they believed strongly they were creating something important for Canada.
-(In later years all would be recipients of Canada’s highest honour in the arts, The Governor General’s Performing Arts Award)

 Above all, the NAC benefited from the leadership of a cultivated, far-seeing and highly-placed visionary in the person of G. Hamilton Southam, an ex-diplomat and Ottawa resident, and also from his personal friendship with the project’s leading patron, Canada’s Prime Minister of the day, Lester B. Pearson.
 Pearson had wanted something special for Canada’s capitol to celebrate the country’s centenary and a national performing arts centre was it.
 Southam took a modest proposal by local citizens to build a decent concert hall in Ottawa and developed it into a magnificent edifice and national organization for the arts.
 Built to both produce and present music, opera, theatre, and dance, it was also bilingual, designed to reflect Canada’s linguistic duality – the first, and still the only performing arts centre in the world with such a complex mandate.